-Treat all verapamil overdoses as serious and maintain observation for at least 48 hours (especially sustained-release verapamil products), preferably under continuous hospital care.
-Delayed pharmacodynamic consequences may occur with the sustained-release formulations.
+Treat all verapamil overdoses as serious and maintain observation for at least 48 hours (especially Calan SR), preferably under continuous hospital care.
+Delayed pharmacodynamic consequences may occur with the sustained-release formulation.
 Verapamil is known to decrease gastrointestinal transit time.

 Treatment of overdosage should be supportive.
 Beta-adrenergic stimulation or parenteral administration of calcium solutions may increase calcium ion flux across the slow channel and have been used effectively in treatment of deliberate overdosage with verapamil.
 Verapamil cannot be removed by hemodialysis.
 Clinically significant hypotensive reactions or high degree AV block should be treated with vasopressor agents or cardiac pacing, respectively.
 Asystole should be handled by the usual measures including cardiopulmonary resuscitation.

 Essential hypertension: The dose of Calan SR should be individualized by titration and the drug should be administered with food.
 Initiate therapy with 180 mg of sustained-release verapamil HCl, Calan SR, given in the morning.
 Lower initial doses of 120 mg a day may be warranted in patients who may have an increased response to verapamil (eg, the elderly or small people).
 Upward titration should be based on therapeutic efficacy and safety evaluated weekly and approximately 24 hours after the previous dose.
 The antihypertensive effects of Calan SR are evident within the first week of therapy.